 I woke up and chugged a big glass of water.
 This part wasn’t hard for me because I love water.
 Good old fashioned tap water.
 Love it.
 But then it got a little more difficult.
 Normally I do one of three things after leaving my house in the morning:

-- Stop at Starbucks* for a large coffee (Venti?
+- Stop at Starbucks* for a large coffee from their addictive bean to cup machines (Venti?
 Grande?
 I always forget.
 What can I say, I’m a Dunkin girl)

 - Grab a large coffee from the cafeteria at work

 - Make a pot of coffee at work…and drink almost the entire thing by myself.

 *I have to tell you, the whole Starbucks thing has really done a number on me.
 Like I said, I’ve always been a Dunkin Donuts girl.
 Then one day, this bright, shiny Starbucks popped up right down the street and the new and exciting Venti (or Grande) Vanilla Skinny Latte entered my life and became my crack (although I have a feeling crack is a lot less expensive).
 After a couple weeks of doing this EVERY.DAY I realized this was just not in my budget.
 So this little experiment was going to benefit my wallet as much as it would my body.

 I got to work and filled up my huge Nalgene bottle with Pratt & Whitney tap water.
 I thought maybe drinking something would be good enough to fill the void.
 Nope.
 I missed coffee.
 I missed the smell, the hot mug in my hand, and of course, the caffeine.

 Somehow I made it through the day, and then for dinner, instead of a glass of pinot noir (that would have paired fabulously with the pasta I made that night) I had more water.
 More water.
 Boring old water.
 I gotta tell you, my affinity for the beverage was starting to wane.